Itzcoatl Ocampo

-Itzcoatl Misael Ocampo (March 20, 1988 – November 28, 2013) was a Mexican-American suspected serial killer and veteran assumed to be responsible for a minimum of six murders in the Orange County, California, area from October 2011 to January 2012.
+Itzcoatl Misael Ocampo (March 20, 1988 – November 28, 2013) was a Mexican-American suspected serial killer and veteran assumed to be responsible for murdering at least six men, four of whom were homeless, in the Orange County, California, area from October 2011 to January 2012.
 Following his arrest, Ocampo was detained at the Orange County Jail, but on November 27, 2013, he ingested a large dose of Ajax, poisoning himself and losing consciousness.
 He was taken to a nearby hospital, where he died of acute intoxication the following day before he could be put on trial.

 Biography

 Itzcoatl Ocampo was born on March 20, 1988, in Mexico City.
 He was the eldest in a family of three children.
 Shortly after his birth, his family emigrated to the United States, settling in Yorba Linda, California.
 His father, a qualified lawyer, found a job as a vacuum repair man and rented an apartment.

 After living in the state for 12 years, Ocampo and the rest of his family went through all the legal procedures and obtained American citizenship.
 Ocampo attended Esperanza High School in Anaheim, graduating in 2006.
 During his school years, he was known as a friendly and approachable guy, thanks to which he befriended many and was popular among his peers.
-The September 11 attacks had a strong effect on the formation of his personality, as a result of which in subsequent years he became interested in politics, supporting the Republican Party and George W. Bush's foreign policies.
+The September 11 attacks had a strong effect on the formation of his personality, as a result of which in subsequent years he became interested in politics.
+Ocampo supported the Republican Party and George W. Bush's foreign policies.

 During his time at Esperanza High School, he was severely bullied for his height.
-He was jumped by several promising privileged teens, for the lack of length in his jeans and contemptuously referred to as "High Waters" by classmates.
+He was jumped by several teens, for the lack of length in his jeans and contemptuously referred to as "High Waters" by classmates.
 After leaving school, Ocampo, along with several school friends enlisted in the United States Marine Corps.
-Since July 2006, he served at Camp Pendleton in Oceanside, where he was attached to the 15th Regiment of the Medical and Sanitary Battalion.
+Since July 2006, he served at Camp Pendleton in Oceanside, where he was attached to the 15th Regiment, 1st Medical Battalion.
 In 2008, he was deployed with and attached to CLR-15, 1st Supply Battalion to Iraq, but did not partake in combat: his main responsibility was to provide transportation of water and fuel to the base of TQ.
 He spent eight months in the country, for which he was subsequently awarded the standard deployment awards; Iraq Campaign Medal, Global War on Terrorism Service Medal and the National Defense Service Medal.
-While in Iraq, Ocampo pointed his weapon at an allie and received a Non-Judicial Punishment, subsequently being demoted to PFC, reduction in pay, and was assigned extra duty assignments which included filling sandbags.
-After returning to the USA, he was sent back to Camp Pendleton.
+While in Iraq, Ocampo pointed his weapon at an ally and received a Non-Judicial Punishment, subsequently being demoted to PFC, reduction in pay, and was assigned extra duty assignments which included filling sandbags.
+After returning to the US, he was sent back to Camp Pendleton.